ecadlabs/taquito/docs/lambda_view.md

 executed on Tezos, each read has a small fee attached to it.
 The amount is trivial for occasional reads, but it becomes a burden at higher volumes.

-Another drawback is speed: since we're invoking a contract method, we have to wait for confirmation in order retrieve the data we requested.
-This may not be acceptable if the application you're working on requires consistent, faster response times.
+Another drawback is speed: since we're invoking a contract method, we have to wait for confirmation to retrieve the requested data.
+You may not find this acceptable if the application you're working on requires consistent, faster response times.

 ## Enter Lambda View

-What we can do to work around these limitations is to send our contract address, view method, and parameters as its own "view" to a simple lambda contract that _always_ fails.
-We refer to this method as a "lambda view".
+We can work around these limitations to send our contract address, view method, and parameters as its own "view" to a simple lambda contract that _always_ fails.
+We refer to this method as a "lambda view."

 The result of invoking our always-failing lambda contract is an error from the blockchain.
-That may not sound very useful, but the clever part is that the error we receive contains the information we requested!
-This allows us to _not_ incur a fee for requesting data or wait for confirmation from the network in order to call view methods.
+That may not sound very useful, but the brilliant part is that the error we receive contains the information we requested!
+We can _not_ incur a fee for requesting data or waiting for confirmation from the network to call view methods.

 ## Considerations